koii-network/docs/koii/the-koii-token/tokenomics/reputation-hardening.md

 ![Reputation Hardening](./img/Reputation%20Hardening%402x.svg)

-As the network grows, we expect to see rewards go disproportionately to participants with high reputations, and build a strong core group of committed community members who will hold these tokens for the long term, further reducing supply.&#x20;
+As the network grows, we expect to see rewards go disproportionately to participants with high reputations, and build a strong core group of committed community members who will hold these tokens for the long term, further reducing supply.